 Poor education of disadvantaged students contributes to the intergenerational transfer of poverty.
 Better performance by their teachers would help them escape poverty.
 The rational actor responds to incentive pay.
 However, there is scant evidence that bonus pay to teachers for improving students' performance is effective.
 In a disadvantaged community near Chicago, a field experiment investigated how to amplify the effect of incentives.
-Fryer, Levitt, List, and Sadoff (2012) ran that involved 150 teachers of kindergarten through 8th grade.
-The teachers were randomly assigned to a control group or to one of the two main groups which (following Weissmann 2012) we will call the "winners" and the "losers."
-The winners worked under a traditional year-end bonus scheme, where they would make up to \$8,000 extra based on their students' performance on year-end standardized tests.
+Fryer, Levitt, List, and Sadoff (2012) ran a field experiment that involved 150 teachers of kindergarten through 8th grade.
+The teachers were randomly assigned either to a control group or to one of the two main groups which (following Weissmann 2012) we will call the "winners" and the "losers."
+The winners worked under a traditional yearend bonus scheme, where they would make up to \$8,000 extra based on their students' performance on year-end standardized tests.
 The losers were given \$4,000 at the beginning of the academic year and told that if their students turned in below-average results on standardized test at year-end (as compared to a group of students matched on pre-program test performance), the teachers would have to return a portion of the bonus commensurate with how poor the scores were.
 The winners and losers faced identical financial incentives, but the timing, and therefore the framing, of the incentive payments differed between the two groups.
 For the winners, the incentive was an end-of-year bonus.
 For the losers, the incentive was, in part, avoiding an end-of-year loss.

 Who performed better?
 The losers did.
-The improvement in their students' performance was the equivalent of an increase in a teachers' skills by one standard deviation.
+The improvement in the students' performance was the equivalent of an increase in a teachers' skills by one standard deviation.
 In contrast, for the gainers there were no statistically significant effects.
-Surveys of the teachers suggest that the explanation is not that the losers used the pre-paid bonuses on consumption, and so would had to incur debt to repay the bonus if their students did not do well.
-The impact appears to depend on psychology, not on material costs, and to bear out the idea of Kahneman and Tversky that individuals respond to framed options, not objective options, even when the options are as simple as money.
+Surveys of the teachers suggest that the explanation is not that the losers spent the pre-paid bonuses and so would had to incur debt to repay the bonus if their students did not do well.
+The impact appears to depend on psychology, not on material costs.
+The results are supporting evidence that individuals respond to framed options, not objective options.

 Amos Tversky was once asked whether he and Kahneman were interested in artificial intelligence.
 He said no: "We study natural stupidity" (Lewis, 2016).
 The quip highlights that Kahneman and Tversky's subject was human intuition and what could go wrong with intuitive thinking.